Jackson Fine Art

 • Jacques-Henri Lartigue

-Jacques-Henri Lartigue (1894-1986) was born at Courbevoie, France, and he grew up in Paris.
+Jacques-Henri Lartigue Biography Jacques-Henri Lartigue (1894-1986) was born in Courbevoie, France, but he grew up in Paris.
 His father, a businessman and passionate amateur photographer, gave him his first camera at the age of seven.
-He was very quickly attracted by movement and, after mastering the technique, took his first ‘snapshots’ of tennis, swimming, bobsledding and other games.
-In 1932, attracted by the cinema, Jacques-Henri Lartigue acted as assistant director on the film ‘Le Roi Pausole’ for which he also took the official photographs.
-Jacques-Henri Lartigue became well known as an illustrator and designer during the years 1935-1950.
-Jacques-Henri Lartigue...
+He was very quickly attracted by movement and, after mastering the technique, took his first ‘snapshots’ of tennis, swimming, bobsledding, and other games.

 • Arthur Leipzig